 Channels of Airbnb

 Now, what are the channels that allow Airbnb to reach its hosts and guests?
-Its primary channel are the website and app itself.
-In addition, the company uses social media, digital marketing, affiliate model and, of course, it benefits substantially from word of mouth.
+Its primary channels are the website and the app itself.
+In addition, the company uses social media, digital marketing, affiliate model, and, of course, it benefits substantially from word of mouth.

 Cost Structure of Airbnb